Key information

 Confirmation of numbers

-- All bookings must confirm any changes to student numbers 7 days prior to the visit in writing, or original booking numbers will be charged in full.
+• All bookings must confirm any changes to student numbers at least 7 days prior to the visit in writing.
+Schools will be charged for the number of students we have on record 7 days prior to the visit.

 Cancellations and booking changes